openebs-archive/openebs-docs/docs/ugcstor.md

    standard (default)          kubernetes.io/gce-pd
    </div>

-   Perform the following command to get the details of corresponding StorageClass which is used for creating the corresponding cStor volume :
+   Perform the following command to get the details of corresponding StorageClass which is used for creating the cStor volume :

    ```
    kubectl get sc openebs-sc-cstor -o yaml
    ```

-   In this example, cStor volume is created using StorageClass as `openebs-sc-cstor`.
+   In this example, cStor volume is created using this StorageClass `openebs-sc-cstor`.

    Example snippet of output: